cemobas/restronaut-db/README.md

 ```

 ### 1.2 Setup server
-To import the json collection in sample.json file, run this in a new terminal tab:
+To import the json collections, run this in a new terminal tab:
 ```
-mongoimport --db restronaut-db restronaut --collection venues --jsonArray data/sample.json
+mongoimport --db restronaut-db --collection venues --jsonArray data/venues.json && mongoimport --db restronaut-db --collection offers --jsonArray data/offers.json
 ```

 Later on mongodb screen jump to "restronaut-db":